Fitting Spotlights and Downlights Cost

 Number of Lights

 The number of lights that you need may also increase the cost.
 For example, if you fit downlights or spotlights in just one room, this will be cheaper than if you are planning on installing them in multiple rooms.
-Similarly, the more lights that you want in each room will increase the costs.
+Similarly, the more lights you want in each room, the higher the costs.

 What's Involved in Fitting Spotlights and Downlights?